Dry Corridor: Climate Migration

 Approximately 8% of families in the region report that they plan to migrate in an attempt to improve their situations, with the increase in emigration of "500% between 2010 and 2015."
 A World Bank report projects that up to 4 million people from Central America and Mexico will become climate change migrants, people who are displaced due to climate-related weather events, by 2050 if measures are not taken to prevent climate change and adapt agricultural practices.
 Migrants typically first travel to nearby urban areas, with fewer continuing north to Mexico, and fewer still traveling all the way to the USA border.

 Climate migration such as that seen in the Dry Corridor is one of the sources of conflict at the US-Mexico border.
 While some U.S. political figures have described recent migrations in inflammatory terms, officials from U.S. Customs and Border Protection have acknowledged that environmental factors—particularly crop failure—are among the primary drivers of migration from the region.

 The United States has played a significant role in the global climate patterns that underlie these migration pressures.
 Since 1850, the US has been the top contributor to climate change, creating 25% of global greenhouse gas emissions, including carbon dioxide, methane, and nitrous oxide.
 Transportation is the largest contributing factor, followed by electric power.
-In comparison, El Salvador and Nicaragua, Honduras, and Guatemala are responsible for .01, .02, and .03 percent if historical greenhouse gas emissions, respectively.
+In comparison, El Salvador and Nicaragua, Honduras, and Guatemala are responsible for .01, .02, and .03 percent of historical greenhouse gas emissions, respectively.

 Political theorists and ethicists argue that climate migrants should be allowed entry into the United States as compensation for their displacement and because the US, through its significant contribution to climate change, has harmed those seeking shelter.